sc-ventures/cloudbreak-documentation/docs/common/create-adv-5.md

 * Select an existing security group
 * (Only available for existing network and subnet) Do not use security group

+**Default Security Groups**

 Unless you make a different selection, the cluster security groups will be created using the [default rules](security.md#default-cluster-security-groups):

 * *default-ambari-security-group*: for Ambari host group
 * *default-security-group*: for all other host groups